sferik/merb-admin/README.markdown

 # MerbAdmin

-MerbAdmin is a Merb slice that uses your DataMapper models to provide an easy-to-use, Django-style interface for content managers.
+**MerbAdmin is a Merb slice that uses your DataMapper models to provide an easy-to-use, Django-style interface for content managers.**

+It currently implements the features listed [http://sferik.tadalist.com/lists/1352791/public](here).

 ## Get it